 Client-side and server-side programming, connecting to sensors in the physical world

 Students in this unique program will learn to master emerging technologies as well as develop creative and critical thinking skills.
 This combination of technology and creativity helps students find their own artisitc voice, preparing them for success in the fields of communication and content creation.

 No portfolio is required for acceptance into this major.

-At least six hours of art history, visual studies, film history or theory at or above the 300-level from approved list
+At least six hours of art history, visual studies, film history or theory must be taken at or above the 300-level from an approved list.